-- Student must submit a Certificate of Eligibility to the MMA Financial Aid Office each semester.
+- Student must submit a Certificate of Eligibility to the MMA Office of Student Financial Services each semester.
 This certificate is issued by the Military Division of the Commonwealth of Massachusetts.
 Undergraduate students are encouraged to request a COE for 12 credits during the fall and spring semesters even if they are taking 15 or 18 credits....the cost is the same and it allows you to stretch the benefits to help with winter/summer as well.

 - To apply for these benefits and for more information, visit Massachusetts National Guard Website.